apache/apisix-website/blog/en/blog/2021/02/26/install-apache-apisix-from-helm-charts.md

   - APISIX
   - Apache APISIX
   - Helm Chart
-description: A few days ago, Zhiliu Inc released an online Helm Charts repository.
-Users can easily install Apache APISIX, Apache apisix-dashboard and Apache apisix-ingress-controller from it (rather than cloning the corresponding project in advance).
+description: API7.ai released a Helm Charts repository.
+Users can easily install Apache APISIX, Apache apisix-dashboard, and Apache apisix-ingress-controller from it.
-tags: [Practical Case]
+tags: [Ecosystem]
 ---

 > A few days ago, [API7.ai](https://www.apiseven.com/) released an online Helm Charts repository.
 Users can easily install Apache APISIX, Apache apisix-dashboard and Apache apisix-ingress-controller from it (rather than cloning the corresponding project in advance).